 There is a need for short and easy-to-perform screening tools, to help dermatologists effectively separate patients with common complaints from patients with potential PsA.
 Recent research developed different screening tools to detect PsA in dermatology and primary healthcare centres.
-These include the Toronto Psoriatic Arthritis Screening Questionnaire (TOPAS); Psoriasis Epidemiology Screening Tool (PEST); Psoriatic Arthritis Screening and Evaluation (PASE), and the Psoriasis and Arthritis Screening Questionnaire (PASQ).
-However, these tools did not reveal to be a simple and fast self-report experience for the patient and are not focused on detecting PsA at early stages.
+These include the Toronto Psoriatic Arthritis Screening Questionnaire (TOPAS)8; Psoriasis Epidemiology Screening Tool (PEST)9comparing people with and without psoriatic arthritis.
+The instruments were compared using receiver operating curve (ROC; Psoriatic Arthritis Screening and Evaluation (PASE)10, and the Psoriasis and Arthritis Screening Questionnaire (PASQ)11.
+However, these tools did not reveal to be a simple and fast self-report experience for the patient and are not focused on detecting PsA at early stages12.
 Moreover, most of the questionnaires require high health literacy from patients, making them difficult to propose in a medical context where human resources and time are scarce and hardly meet population needs.

-The Early Arthritis for Psoriatic Patients (EARP) questionnaire has shown to have good measurement properties in its original Italian version.
-The main advantages of the EARP over the previously mentioned questionnaires are that it is simple and requires low or no assistance from clinicians, features that make a tool useful to dermatologists.
+The Early Arthritis for Psoriatic Patients (EARP) questionnaire12 has shown to have good measurement properties in its original Italian version.
+The main advantages of the EARP over the previously mentioned questionnaires are that it is simple and requires low or no assistance from clinicians, features that make a tool useful to dermatologists13.
 Furthermore, the initial validation study for the EARP showed that it identified a large percentage of the patients who had not previously reported PsA symptoms.
 The EARP Questionnaire consists of a self-report measure with a simple and fast completion by patients that allows an accurate assessment of patients' symptoms related to articulations discomfort and pain.

-A recent study comparing the four measures for the early diagnosis of PsA (ToPAS II, PASE, PEST and EARP) showed that EARP had the highest sensitivity (91%) and showed strong specificity (88%).
-Moreover, the EARP questionnaire was translated and validated into several languages and populations, showing robust properties15-19.
+A recent study comparing the four measures for the early diagnosis of PsA (ToPAS II, PASE, PEST and EARP) showed that EARP had the highest sensitivity (91%) and showed strong specificity (88%)14.
+Moreover, the EARP questionnaire was translated and validated into several languages and populations, showing robust properties^{15-19}.